Written by Jim Banko, U.S. Steinholding Founder

 2. The stein must be filled with liquid up to the 1L line marked on the stein.

-9. The stein must be held out directly in front of the competitor, not out to the side.
+6. The stein must be held out directly in front of the competitor, not out to the side.
 The line between a competitor's shoulders should remain close to perpendicular with the arm holding the stein.

-10. The arm holding the stein must remain close to parallel with the ground and from a side view should remain close to perpendicular with the line of the torso from the neck to the bottom of the rib cage.
-The arm holding the stein must be extended straight with no bending at the elbow.
+7. The arm holding the stein must remain parallel with the ground and, from a side view, should remain close to perpendicular with the line of the torso from the neck to the bottom of the rib cage.

-13. Competitors may not contact any other structures, objects, or people during the competition.
+13. Competitors must stand within their personal area and may not contact any other structures, objects, or people while the match is in progress.

-14. Competitors must stand within their personal area and may not move more than is necessary to make adjustments ensuring proper form during the competition.
+14. Competitors are intended to remain generally stationary during a match and may not move more than is necessary to make minor adjustments ensuring proper form.
+Large or aggressive movements to adjust form are not allowed.

 15. If any amount of the liquid filling the stein spills or drips off of the stein, the competitor is immediately disqualified, regardless of the number of strikes otherwise assigned.
-NOTE: During outdoor competitions or in humid conditions, judges must take care to differentiate between dripping resulting from condensation or sweat, and dripping resulting from spillage.

 U.S. Steinholding Association Competition Apparel: